Nits-007/university_management_system/README.md

 # 🎓 University Management System Frontend

-A modern and scalable University Management System built using **React.js**.
+A modern and scalable University Management System built using  **Django Rest Framework** and **React.js**.
 This system allows university admins to efficiently manage operations like student/staff records, department data, and more — all with role-based access control.

 ---